Book’s late TD run helps No 16 Notre Dame beat Virginia Tech

 THE TAKEAWAY

+“I feel awesome about our chemistry,” he said of going forward.
+“We’ve got four games in a row and we’ll have to patch it together health-wise to have a chance.”

-Notre Dame: The Irish did everything they could to keep the 17-point underdogs a chance to win, including a punt catch interference penalty on Bo Bauer that gave the Hokies a short field at the Irish 45 and led to the first Tech touchdown.
-The Irish also managed just 58 yards on 20 rushing attempts in the first half.
+Notre Dame: The Irish did everything they could to give the 17-point underdogs a chance to win, including a punt-catch interference penalty on Bo Bauer that gave the Hokies a short field at the Irish 45 and led to the first Tech touchdown.
+Deablo’s fumble return at the end of the first half then took the momentum away from the Irish.

+“That was difficult, but our guys responded,” Kelly said.
+“We told them they had to continue to fight, continue to persevere.
+They did that.
+Those are all character traits we were looking for that we needed to see on display.
+We saw them.”

+“You saw the heart, you saw the desire, you saw the passion,” cornerback Troy Pride Jr. said.

 POLL IMPLICATIONS